CTRL+P to print this page

 - Work with the group’s facilitator to prepare an agenda for each meeting.

 - Provide overall leadership of the meeting in coordination with the 20 group facilitator.
-Report discussion is led by the SBM facilitator.

 SECTION X – FEES AND EXPENSES